Mildly dissipative diffeomorphisms of the disk with zero entropy: Dynamics of the H enon map

 \begin{claim} On the domain where it is a graph, the local stable manifold of $q$ is convex.
 On the domain where it is a graph, the local unstable manifold of $q$ is concave. \end{claim} In the following, we denote by $(x_s,x_q)$ and $(x_u,x_q)$ the maximal open domains where the left stable and left unstable branches of $q$ are graphs. \begin{proof} Let us consider a graph $\Gamma=\{(t,\varphi(t))\}_{t\in I}$ whose image is a graph $\Gamma'=\{(s,\varphi'(s))\}$ such that $f|_\Gamma$ preserves the orientation on the first projection.
 The slope $v(t)=D\varphi(t)$ has an image with slope $v'(t)=-b/(2t+v(t))$.
 The derivative of the slope of the image is $Dv'(t)=\frac{b(2+Dv(t))}{(2t+v(t))^2}$.
 If $Dv(t)$ is positive, the same holds for $Dv'(t)$.
 If $Dv'(t)$ is negative, the same holds for $2+Dv(t)$, hence for $Dv(t)$.

 One deduces that: if $\Gamma$ is concave, then $\Gamma'$ is also concave; if $\Gamma'$ is a convex, then $\Gamma$ is also convex. \end{proof}

 \paragraph{\it First case: the left unstable or the left stable branch of $q$ is a graph.} If the left unstable branch of $q$ is a graph, it is bounded by the second fixed point $p$.
 Hence $W^u(q)\cup\{p\}$ is an invariant closed half line containing the two fixed points.
 The domain $U=\RR^2\setminus (W^u(q)\cup\{p\})$ is homeomorphic to a plane.
 By Brouwer theorem, any orbit which does not belong to that line escape to infinity in the domain $U$ when $n\to \pm \infty$.
-Together with the claim~\ref{c.unbounded-graph}, this implies that the forward (resp. backward) orbit either belongs to the stable (resp. unstable) manifold of a fixed point, or converges to infinity in $\RR^2$.
+Together with the Claim~\ref{c.unbounded-graph}, this implies that the forward (resp. backward) orbit either belongs to the stable (resp. unstable) manifold of a fixed point, or converges to infinity in $\RR^2$.
 If the left stable branch of $q$ is a graph, the union of the left stable branch and of the right stable branch is an invariant closed half line and a similar argument holds.

-\paragraph{\it Second case: the unstable manifold of $q$ is not a graph and $x_s\leq x_u$.} The left unstable branch is not a graph: there exists a point $z_u\in W^u(q)$ with a vertical tangent space and (by lemma~\ref{l.concavity}) the unstable arc connecting the points $z_u$ and $q$ is a concave graph $\gamma^u$ over an interval $(x_u,x_q)$.
+\paragraph{\it Second case: the unstable manifold of $q$ is not a graph and $x_s\leq x_u$.} The left unstable branch is not a graph: there exists a point $z_u\in W^u(q)$ with a vertical tangent space and (by Lemma~\ref{l.concavity}) the unstable arc connecting the points $z_u$ and $q$ is a concave graph $\gamma^u$ over an interval $(x_u,x_q)$.
 The (local) left stable branch of $q$ is a graph over a maximal interval $(x_s,x_q)$.
 The tangent map at $q$ is $Df(q)= $, hence the stable graph is above the unstable graph.
-Moreover the two graphs are disjoint : if they intersect, by concavity (lemma~\ref{l.concavity}) they have a transverse intersection point, and the entropy is positive, contradicting our assumption.
+Since there is no homoclinic point, the two graphs are disjoint.

-One can build a Jordan domain $\Delta$ by considering the union of the unstable arc $\gamma^u$, a vertical segment $\gamma^v$ and a stable arc $\gamma^s$ above $(x_u,x_q)$, see figure~\ref{f.construction-trapped}.
+One can build a Jordan domain $\Delta$ by considering the union of the unstable arc $\gamma^u$, a vertical segment $\gamma^v$ and a stable arc $\gamma^s$ above $(x_u,x_q)$, see Figure~\ref{f.construction-trapped}.